fortian/mwmg/config/README.md

 #!/bin/sh

 cd /home/project/mwmg
-recollect | mwmg -n 10
+recollect -c recollect.conf | mwmg -n 10
-svcreqollect | mwmg -n 4 -g
+svcreqollect -c svcreqollect.conf | mwmg -n 4 -g
 ```

 ### Explanation

-The configuration files (`collector.conf`, `node_info.json`, and `mwmg.conf`)
+The configuration files (`recollect.conf`, `svcreqollect.conf`,
-are stored in `/home/proect/mwmg`.
-There are 10 interfaces of interest (two
+`node_info.json`, and `mwmg.conf`) are stored in `/home/proect/mwmg`.
+There
-each on the single-homed gateways and three each on the dual-homed gateways),
+are 10 interfaces of interest (two each on the single-homed gateways and
-and 4 hosts generating services of interest.  `svcreqollect` provides
+three each on the dual-homed gateways), and 4 hosts generating services of
-instantaneous measurements, so it needs `-g`.
+interest.  `svcreqollect` provides instantaneous measurements, so it needs
+`-g`.